 You will dock directly in the centre of Bratislava during your city trip with the A-ROSA BELLA, the A-ROSA DONNA, the A-ROSA MIA, the A-ROSA RIVA or the A-ROSA SILVA.Bratislava is the only capital in the world that borders more than one neighbouring country.
 Even in ancient times, the capital Bratislava was characterised by its excellent location and different ethnicities.
 These diverse influences are noticeable in every corner of the city.
 Experience the colourful cultures and lively jumble of languages in the alleyways of the Old Town, which are lined with many well-maintained Baroque and Rococo city palaces.
 And it’s almost as if you can still hear the music from the Habsburg period echoing through the alleys.

-From Engelhartszell (Passau), Vienna, Budapest, Bratislava and Krems to Melk.
+From Engelhartszell (Passau) to Melk, Vienna, Bratislava and Cruising Day to Engelhartszell (Passau).

 Explore the historical traces of Bratislava in the quaint Old Town.
 The small city centre is delightful, with numerous boutiques, cafés and restored old buildings.
 During the day, the Old Town is a great place to take a stroll or do some shopping, and, in the evening, you can relax in one of the welcoming inns.
 The Baroque architecture gives the buildings an antique charm.
 Pay particular attention to the many statues and figurines!